Call Now 24/7 Free Consultation

 Unlike some states where individual family members can file independently, Michigan requires that a personal representative of the deceased's estate file the lawsuit.
 That representative must be appointed by the probate court and acts on behalf of all eligible beneficiaries.
 If no personal representative has been appointed yet, our attorneys guide families through that process quickly so no deadlines are missed.

-Damages recovered through the lawsuit are distributed among surviving family members who can demonstrate a loss.
-Michigan law recognizes the following eligible beneficiaries:
+Damages recovered through the lawsuit are distributed among eligible claimants who can demonstrate a loss.
+The court does not automatically split the recovery equally.
+Michigan law recognizes several categories of people who may claim damages:

 • Surviving spouse — loss of companionship, financial support, and consortium